vahidpirian/Ansible/wordpress-firewall/README.md

 ```

 ## The second host is a firewall listening to the outside world and sending all requests to the web server.
+> just type your hosts ip address in the variables files.